 The following is information is a bonus as part of The Happy Mom System- Declutter.

 THE HAPPY MOM SYSTEM- DECLUTTER

 Don’t throw out your used toys- Donate them!

-Now that you have used the 30-day toy clean out and figured out what to keep and what to donate- next you have to determine where to donate toys or sell used toys for some extra cash!
+Now that you have implemented The Happy Mom System: Declutter and figured out what to keep and what to donate- next you have to determine where to donate toys or sell used toys for some extra cash!